Want access to our VIP Vault?

 Print Meaning

-Books are a handy tool for teaching an abstract concept—that the lines and curves kids see printed on paper, on products, and on signs mean something.
-That printed symbols, called letters and words, represent spoken sounds and words, and that making sense of those symbols is what we call reading.
-Parents can use their words and finger pointing to help kids make the connection between written language and oral language.
+Books are a handy tool for teaching an abstract concept—that the lines and curves kids see printed on paper, on products, and on signs actually mean something.
+Children don’t initially know that printed symbols (letters and words) represent spoken sounds and words, and that making sense of those symbols is what we call reading.
+Parents can use their words and finger pointing to help kids make the connection between written language and spoken language.

 Sample Phrases:

 • This is where the bunny is talking.
 The bunny’s words are inside this bubble.
-(Points to speech bubble.)
+(Point to speech bubble.)

 • Oh, my.
 Look at this word!
 This word is shouting.
 Look at the shapes of the letters.
 They are big and wide and red.
 They look like they are shouting, don’t they?
 This word looks like what it means, doesn’t it?
 It says shouting.
 What is this word?